tanupoo/west/README.md

 ## What is it ?

-*west* is a reverse proxy written by Python.
-*west* accepts a request from a client, and transports the request to the other specified *west*.
+west is a reverse proxy written by Python. west accepts a request from a client, and transports the request to the other specified west.
-The specified *west* received the request acts as a proxy as well, and returns the response from the server to the source *west*.
+The specified west receiving the request acts as a proxy as well, and send the request to the server, returns the response to the source west.
-The source *west* returns the response to the client.
-*west* currently only support HTTP proxy.
+The source west returns the response to the client. west currently only support HTTP proxy.

-The point is that *west* utilizes WebSocket tunnel to transport the requests between *west*s.
+The point is that west utilizes WebSocket tunnel to transport the requests between wests.
 That is it allows a HTTP client to access to a HTTP server behind NAT.

 ## Requirements